4 MIN READ

 3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

-As a Florida native who yawned while Hurricane Matthew crawled up the eastern coastline of Florida last year, I never thought I’d find myself caught up in the usual hysteria.
+As a Florida native who yawned while Hurricane Matthew crawled up the eastern coastline of Florida two years ago, I never thought I’d find myself caught up in the usual hysteria.

-But Hurricane Harvey and the devastation it brought to Houston has changed all that.
+But Hurricane Harvey, and the devastation it brought to Houston, changed all that.

-So there I was yesterday, waiting three hours in line in south St. Petersburg, Florida, to fill my own sandbags and watching as news poured in about a run on water, gas and batteries as Hurricane Irma bears down on the state.
+So there I was in September of last year, waiting three hours in line in south St. Petersburg, Florida, to fill my own sandbags.
+I watched as news poured in about a run on water, gas and batteries as Hurricane Irma bore down on the state.

-Luckily, I’ve mostly put together my disaster-preparedness kit, and on a budget at that.
+Luckily, I had already put together most of my disaster-preparedness kit, and on a budget at that.

-But next comes the big question: Should I stay or should I go?
+But next came the big question: Should I stay or should I go?

 Ask Yourself: Do You Actually Need to Evacuate?